adeoluwa-adebiyi/monorepo-store-app/README.md

 # monorepo-store-app
-This project contains source files for the user facing application and communicates with the payment service for any payment requests.
+This project contains source files for the user facing application and communicates with the payment service for any payment requests